min2ha/ukwa-site/content/target/37456/index.en.md

   "subject": "EU Referendum"
 }

-# Muslim News, The: Cameron seeks support for "Remain" vote in EU referendum

 British Prime Minister David Cameron has defended his EU deal and once again urged people to support staying in the bloc during a session at the House of Commons in London.